slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 ###Default values of rule information###
 If the cursor is in a non-css /non-less document, or inside the unsupported context of a css/less document, a rule info with the following default values is returned.

+[Jason: These empty selector and prop properties seem unnecessary to me.
+Earlier you mention that selector and prop will only be set if the matching tokenType is specified.
+Would it make more sense to return only a position property with tokenType=UNKNOWN]
 ```
 {
   selector: